-Place the wheels under the printer, one in each corner.
-This can be done simplest by carefully sliding the printer on the pallet so three of its corners comes outside the pallet.
-Fasten the three wheels.
-Then carefully slide the printer so the last corner comes outside the pallet too.
+Place the wheels under the Stand, one in each corner.
+This can be done simplest by following the procedure described below.
 Make sure you are at least two persons while doing this!

 Note!
 Do not lay the printer on the side to mount the wheels!